jonathanward/state-sales-tax-calculator/README.md

   <h1>:money_with_wings: Java State Sales Tax Calculator :money_with_wings:</h1>
 </div>
 <br>
 A Java program that calculates the state sales tax of prices based on user input.
-Development highlights include object-oriented programming, use of the command line interface and unit testing (JUnit).
+Development highlights include object-oriented programming, use of the command line interface, BigDecimal and unit testing (JUnit).

 ## Sample Output